michaengeser/pep_WP4_beh-fMRI/README.md

-# Inter-individual similarities in internal models of the world shape similarities in the perception and neural processing of scenes
+# Inter-individual similarities in internal models predict similarities in the perception and neural processing of scenes

 This repository contains the code and data of the paper: